This list is about the most serious red flags in men.

 This guy is also almost certainly going to have extremely messy finances.
 Child support will eat up most of his income, making it impossible to save for the future or even have a comfortable existence.

-If a guy doesn’t have any friends that he’s known from before 18, this isn’t necessarily a red flag, but it should make you start looking at things a bit more in-depth.
+If a guy doesn’t have any friends that he’s known before the age of 18, this isn’t necessarily a red flag, but it should make you start looking at things a bit more in-depth.

 If a guy doesn’t have any friends from before 22, that’s a red flag.